rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 **Host permission justification:**

-Content is filtered by intercepting all requests and injecting CSS and JS into all pages.
+Content is filtered by intercepting all requests and injecting CSS and JavaScript into all pages.

 **Privacy policy:** https://www.iubenda.com/privacy-policy/216992